- Research Scientist, William M. Tierney Center for Health Services Research, Regenstrief Institute

 - Associate Professor of Medicine, Indiana University School of Medicine

-Dr. Bair teaches implementation research methods and evidence-based medicine to medical residents, fellows, and IUPUI junior faculty.
+Dr. Bair has taught implementation research methods and evidence-based medicine to medical residents, fellows, and IUPUI junior faculty.
 In 2013, Indiana University medical students selected him as “Outstanding Educator” and in 2014, he received an Indiana University Teaching Award for his instruction in the Student Outpatient Clinic.

 “Pain is disabling and interferes with daily living as well as the ability to work.”